fsuels/studio/public/templates/en/invoice.md

 ## Important Legal Notices

 ### Collection Notice

 {{#if collection_notice}}
 **COLLECTION NOTICE:** Past due accounts may be subject to collection action, including but not limited to credit reporting, collection agency referral, and legal action.
 Additional collection costs may be added to your account.
 {{/if}}

 ### Dispute Resolution

 {{#if dispute_procedure}}
 **Disputes:** Any disputes regarding this invoice must be raised within {{dispute_period}} days of the invoice date.
 Please contact {{dispute_contact}} to resolve billing questions.
 {{/if}}

 ### Governing Law

 This invoice and any disputes arising from it shall be governed by the laws of {{governing_state}}.

 ---

 **IMPORTANT NOTICE:** This invoice should be reviewed carefully for accuracy.
 Please contact us immediately if you notice any discrepancies.
 Payment of this invoice constitutes acceptance of the goods/services provided and the terms stated herein.

-*Invoice generated by 123LegalDoc - Professional Legal Document Platform*
+## _Invoice generated by 123LegalDoc - Professional Legal Document Platform_
----

 © 2025 123LegalDoc · DIY form · Not legal advice · Terms: 123LegalDoc.com/terms